 For any guest with disabilities who requires a paid Personal Care Attendants (PCA), we will provide a PCA-Pass at no cost with a paid admission.
 Any guests with disabilities who requires a PCA and wishes to purchase advance tickets should contact Ticket Philadelphia at 215.893.1999 or 215.875.7633 TTY to request a PCA-Pass with the ticket.

 Audio Description (AD)

 Audio Description (AD) is available at select Broadway Philadelphia performances.
 AD is live, verbal narration of the visual elements of theatrical performances for people with little to no vision.
 Patrons wear a small ear piece equipped with a receiver to hear narration of stage action, actors’ facial expressions, sets, costumes, lighting and props.
 The person narrating is called the audio describer and is trained to interject descriptive information between spoken lines.
 The describer also gives a detailed narration of sets, props, costumes and venue prior to the main performance during pre-show notes.
-Call 215-893-1999 for more information and AD performance dates.
+Please call 215.893.1999 or 215.875.7633 TTY for more information and availability.

 Assistive listening devices are available for Verizon Hall and the Perelman Theater at the Kimmel Center, Academy of Music, and Merriam Theater on a first come, first served basis.
 Please inquire with House Management upon your arrival.

-A limited number of ADA-compliant parking spaces are now available in the basement-level parking garage of the Kimmel Center.
-Please call Patron Services at 215-893-1999 to make your reservation.
+A limited number of Wheelchair-accessible parking spaces are now available in the basement-level parking garage of the Kimmel Center.
+Please call Patron Services at 215.893.1999 or 215.875.7633 TTY to make your reservation, but please be advised that accessible spaces are first come first served upon arrival.
 Wheelchair-accessible elevators are available in the parking garage.